 - In India’s welfare lies my welfare too.

-I got the feedback of the effect of this daily oath when I was in Calcutta on an educational tour of our girl-students of class IX.
+We got the feedback of the effect of this daily oath when I was in Calcutta on an educational tour of our girl-students of class IX.
 One day, our eleven girls were waiting for a bus in Calcutta when some Bengalis, noticing their uncommon features, remarked, ‘They are Chinese.’
 Immediately one of our girls loudly protested: ‘We are not Chinese.
 We are Indians.
 We are Arunachalis.’
 Needless to say, the Bengalis were silenced by this vehement reply, and also perhaps due to their becoming aware of their own colossal ignorance.